Svg Vector Icons : http://www.onlinewebfonts.com/icon More Trending Articles

 Account-level and custom budgets with automatic alerting

-With Budgets, now in public preview, organizations have another tool that supports a robust FinOps practice.
+With Budgets, organizations have another tool that supports a robust FinOps practice.
 Using an account-level budget, teams can set a spending limit for all supported Snowflake objects in the account.
 This feature will monitor the credit spend for your compute resources, including warehouses, cloud services, and serverless services for the calendar month.
 If overspend is projected during any day of the month, automated alert notifications keep teams informed.
 FinOps teams can also create a custom budget by grouping a set of Snowflake objects within an account, corresponding to a department, function, business unit, or workload.
 The custom budget monitors the credit spend only for the specified resources.

 ROI-based workload segmentation